sefinek24/UFW-AbuseIPDB-Reporter/README.md

 So don't be surprised if the next day, the number of reports to AbuseIPDB exceeds a thousand.

 ### 🔍 Checking service status
-If the tool was installed as a system service, you can check its status using the following command:
 ```bash
 sudo systemctl status abuseipdb-ufw.service
 ```